 Payment of grant funds is on a reimbursement basis.
 Accurate and comprehensive documentation of project costs is critical.
-Applicants will be required to submit to GADNR a Reimbursement Request and detailed documentation (e.g. proof-of-purchase, proof-of-payment, etc.) prior to reimbursement.
+Applicants will be required to submit to GADNR a Reimbursement Request and detailed documentation (e.g. proof-of-purchase, proof-of-payment, force account details, etc.) prior to reimbursement.